 After consultation with the Menasha Medical Advisory Committee and the City Health Department Nurse, the elementary school principals have developed the following guidelines for recess during periods of extreme cold.
-The administrator of each school will make the decision as to whether the children will go outside for recess on cold days.
+The administrator of each school will decide whether the children will go outside for recess on cold days.
 The decision will be based on the following criteria: